 Eligible recipients of personal budgets, such as direct payments, who can manage their care through our app.

-Our proprietary matching technology sensitively pairs live-in carers to service users, based on their medical needs and personality, so they can stay close to the things and people they love.
+Our proprietary matching technology sensitively pairs independent live-in carers to service users, based on their medical needs and personality.

-Our unique logistics and care planning platform, Mission Control, enables us to provide a seamless end-to-end experience for both carers and service users, so we can manage care needs in real-time.
+Our unique logistics and care planning platform, Mission Control, enables us to provide a seamless end-to-end experience for carers and service users.

-Our internal clinical team, with over 60 years of combined experience in the NHS, ensures rigorous standards and continues to build upon an outstanding record of quality assurance.
+Our internal clinical team ensures rigorous standards and an outstanding record of quality assurance.

-Our dedicated Care Advisors and Family Support Specialists, guide families through every step of their care journey, from discussing funding to getting the house ready for a live-in carer.
+Our dedicated Care Advisors and Family Support Specialists, guide families through every step of their care journey.

 Let’s reinvent what it means to age